jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 Once the Elder Ones were overthrown, the Middle Ones proceeded to continue feuding over control of Ksylia.
 This was the Third Archonic War, which continues into the present.
 The Middle Ones died, and all living Archons are called the Younger Ones who carry on the same war.
 There is no single event that divides the Middle Ones from the Younger Ones, except that the Younger Ones were not present for the killing of the Elder Ones.
 The oldest among the Younger Ones personally fought one or two of the Middle Ones, but only briefly.
 Most of their experience was fighting their peers among the Younger Ones.
 Even then, most of the Younger Ones are dead any many of those remaining are relatively young.
 The Middle Ones exclusively fought each other with armies of Cthonians, head to head.
 Sometime during the battles between the Younger Ones, their strategy shifted to recruiting mortals as soldier and generals to fight in their wars.
 Although mortals were physically weaker than most Cthonians, they were much better at battlefield improvisation.
 The events beyond that diverge among the Younger Ones, who each tell a different story.

 The second point of agreement is that the structure of Ksylia is that of concentric spheres.
-The outermost sphere separating it from Cthonia is the Hade.
+The outermost sphere separating it from the Cthonic inter-sphere medium is the Hade.
 Then the Neaths, with its hollow surface of Arbigard.
 The Skies are at the center.
+The Firmament and Asteria do not exist.
 Thus, "up" is at the center of Ksylia, and "down" is away from its center.

 Third and last, they only respect one moral law: that justice is the advantage of the stronger.
 The Magellian Empire, Yargyez Empire, and Uzvu Confederation are merely the latest usurpers in a chain of succession of the Archonic Wars.
 The conclusion of this war will determine who was right.